zilexa/Homeserver/docker/README.md

 Check the homepage for [the overview of docker applications](https://github.com/zilexa/Homeserver/blob/master/README.md#overview-of-applications-and-services) included in the compose yml:

 If you have an understanding of Docker containerization and docker-compose to set it up, realise the following:
-- _Containers, Images and non-persistent Volumes are mostly expendable:
+- _Containers, Images and non-persistent Volumes are mostly expendable:_
   - You can delete them all (basically delete contents of /var/lib/docker), run docker-compose and it will pull all images online, create containers and use your persistent volumes ($HOME/docker/...): the applications should be in the same state as they were before deletion (unless you didn't make the required volumes persistent via compose).
--_ This makes Docker the most simple, easy and fast way to deploy applications and maintain them.
+-_ This makes Docker the most simple, easy and fast way to deploy applications and maintain them._
   - Updating = pull new image, re-create container.
 Usually 1 command or 2 mouse-clicks.
+Deletion of a container/image does not delete its config/data.

 ### Network & domain requirements
 1. Your router port forwarding: